-The plate is kept in an incubator (under 5% CO2) at the optimum temperature for viral growth (15° C).
-It is inspected daily until a cytopathogenic effect (CPE) is observed.
+The plate is kept in an incubator (under 5% CO2) at the optimum temperature for viral growth ( $15^{\circ}$ C).
+It is inspected daily until a cytopathogenic effect is observed.
 This consists of the development of dense, spherical cells, the destruction of which results in the formation of plaques.
-If no CPE develops in the inoculated cultures (despite normal progression of CPE in the virus controls), the inoculated cultures should be subcultured for a further 7 days.